Ph.D. Mechanical Engineering (Computational Fluid Dynamics), Imperial College London, 2015

 At Bell Labs, Akshat is a member of the Thermal Management Group in Dublin.
 He is currently working on the design of reliable cooling solutions in the form of air blowers as well as microfluidic devices using both experimental and computational techniques.

-A. Agarwal, L. Brandt, T. A. Zaki, 2013, Linear and nonlinear evolution of a localized disturbance in polymeric channel flow, Bulletin of the American Physical Society - 66th Annual Meeting of the APS Division of Fluid Dynamics, Volume 58, Number 18.
+Agarwal, A., Brandt, L., and Zaki, T. A., 2013, Linear and nonlinear evolution of a localized disturbance in polymeric channel flow, Bulletin of the American Physical Society - 66th Annual Meeting of the APS Division of Fluid Dynamics, Volume 58, Number 18.